My Long First Date with Death

 His question catches me off-guard.
 I think for a moment.
 I’ve seen people near-death or dead.
 I’ve been to a lot of wakes.
 I assisted on many autopsies when I did a pathology rotation, but I never saw someone actually die.

 “No,” I finally answer with slight trepidation in my voice.
 Death frightens me.
 I feel too young, energetic and even narcissistic for Death, especially a lot of Death all at once.
 It’s sad and permanent and makes everything seem meaningless.
 Perhaps everything is meaningless, but I need to ignore that so I don’t get depressed and off myself.
 I always get antsy studying terminal illnesses and want to slam my books shut.
 I want to sprint out of nursing homes, which feel like waiting rooms for Death.
 I always skip over the obituaries section in the newspaper.
-Even though I grew up next to a cemetery and from my backyard watched lots of dead strangers in polished, flower-covered coffins get lowered in the ground, Death remains a phobia for me.
+Even though I grew up next to a cemetery and watched lots of dead strangers in polished, flower-covered coffins get lowered in the ground, Death remains a phobia for me.

 “Okay.
 That’s okay.
 It’s a process and can take a while.
 His family will probably be around his bed most of the time.
 He’s unconscious now and four days post-op for a colectomy.
 He was diagnosed with colon cancer about a month ago.
 Turns out the cancer has spread.
 The cancer landed him in the ICU as well as a possible infection post-op.
 It was a lot further along than we originally expected.
 Now, I don’t expect him to get out of this, but his wife insists that we try anything and everything to keep him alive.
 Here’s where you come in.
 I need you to monitor his ins and outs.
 He’s already not making much urine.
 If you notice anything different about his breathing or if his blood pressure drops too low, you need to let us know right away.
 Okay?”